The Big Sleep (1946 film): Writing

 The Big Sleep is known for its convoluted plot.
 Similar to To Have and Have Not, there was no finalized script during filming due to the constant changes during production.
 The composition of the screenplay involved Hawks and three writers.
 Leigh Brackett and William Faulkner wrote alternating sections of the initial draft before exiting once they turned in their final draft.
 Jules Furthman and Hawks rewrote during production to help appease censorship from the Hays Office, which was vehement about excluding sexual themes.

-In the novel, Geiger is selling pornography – then illegal and often associated with organized crime – and is a homosexual having a relationship with Lundgren.
+In the novel, Geiger is selling pornography – then illegal and often associated with organized crime – and is homosexual, having a relationship with Lundgren.
 Carmen is described as being nude in Geiger's house and later nude and in Marlowe's bed.
 The sexual orientation of Geiger and Lundgren goes unmentioned in the film because explicit references to homosexuality were prohibited.
-Carmen's sexuality from the novel also became more thinly veiled.
+Carmen's sexuality from the novel also became more veiled.
 To pass the censorship Carmen had to be fully dressed and the pornographic elements could only be alluded to with cryptic references to photographs of Carmen wearing a "Chinese dress" and sitting in a "Chinese chair".
 A scene of her in Marlowe's bed was replaced with a scene in which she appears sitting fully dressed in Marlowe's apartment, for him to promptly kick her out.
-This scene was initially omitted from the 1945 cut, but restored for the 1946 version.
+This scene was initially omitted from the 1945 cut but restored for the 1946 version.
 Midway through filming, Hawks and the cast realized that they did not know whether the chauffeur Owen Taylor had killed himself or was murdered.
 A cable was sent to Chandler, who told his friend Jamie Hamilton in a March 21, 1949 letter: "They sent me a wire ... asking me, and dammit I didn't know either".

 Casting

-Nina Foch had tested for screen role of Carmen.
-However, Hawks cast Vickers in the role after seeing a modeling photo of her.
-He worked with Vickers closely on the role of Carmen, and later convinced Warner Bros. to buy out her contract with Universal.
+Nina Foch had tested for the screen role of Carmen.
+Hawks cast Vickers in the role after seeing a modeling photo of her.
+He worked with Vickers closely on the role of Carmen and later convinced Warner Bros. to buy out her contract with Universal.
 Sonia Darrin was cast in the role of Agnes.
-Hawks did not like her initial screen test, but after supervising her makeup and wardrobe for another test, he cast her in the part.
-Her credit in the movie's credits were removed when Jack Warner entered into a feud with her agent Arthur Pine following the film's completion.
+Hawks did not like her initial screen test but after supervising her makeup and wardrobe for another test, he cast her in the part.
+Her credit in the movie's credits was removed when Warner Bros. studio head Jack L. Warner got into a feud with her agent Arthur Pine following the film's completion.